[tintuc] FAQ of hardfacing wear plate

 products

-D-Techs is a unit of BCC Group focusing on providing the refurbished solutions using overlay welding technolog and surfacing technologies.
+D-Tech is focusing on providing the repair, replacement and refurbished solutions using overlay welding technology and surfacing technologies.
 You can find the details of our products and services at below link

 for more details click here